rdubois440/usbkb2bt/README.md

 If this does not work, try to initiate the pairing from the device, while bluetoothctl is active

+Other alternative, initiate the pairing from the emulator, but with agent NoInputNoOutput

+## Unpairing

+If the dongle is already paired with the device, and you want to unpair and pair again, make sure to unpair from both ends: from the Raspberry Pi and from the device.

+* To unpair from Raspberry
+$ bluetoothctl
+[bluetooth]# remove F0:5A:09:33:9D:ED

+* To unpair from the device, use the graphical user interface on your device

 ## Run the program

 sudo ./usbkb2bt /dev/input/event0